carrickjason/go-chat/README.md

-# A Chat service build with Go
+# A Chat service built with Go

 I'm using this as a playground to learn Go.